enigma131/stb0899/README.md

     git clone https://github.com/enigma131/stb0899.git

-If different kernel, you have to adjust the rigt path for KERNSRC and KERNELSOURCE in Makefile:
+If different kernel, you have to adjust the right path for KERNSRC and KERNELSOURCE in Makefile:

     nano stb0899/Makefile